Injuries & Moves: Estrada sits; latest on Cobb

 Beck, 27, felt his hand go cold after throwing some bullpen sessions early in camp, prompting the Giants to send him back to San Francisco to be evaluated by team doctors on Feb.
 27. He ended up visiting a vascular specialist at Stanford, who helped determine that an aneurysm -- an abnormal bulge or ballooning in the wall of a blood vessel -- was the source of the numbness.
 Beck was transferred to the 60-day injured list on March 3 and underwent surgery at Stanford the next day to address the issue.

 Beck was cleared to resume full baseball activity after a follow-up appointment with Dr. Jason Lee on May 1.
-He is currently throwing out to 120 feet and will resume throwing off the mound next week.
-(Last updated: June 14)
+He continues his throwing progression in San Francisco and will throw another bullpen session on July 22.
+(Last updated: July 19)

 CF (left shoulder dislocation)